-About your course
+About this course

-- Join a strong research-focused academic community
+- Join a strong research-focussed academic community

 - Develop your work in state-of-the-art workspaces and facilities within the RIBA award-winning John Lennon Art and Design Building